Skip to content

 Steps to configure:

-- From the Action drop-down menu, select Set a Variable Value.
+3. From the Action drop-down menu, select SET.

 Note: If your project is connected to only one database and the connection details are stored in the default tab under Settings > DB Settings, you can omit the default keyword and directly specify the script name.